ethereum/EIPs/EIPS/eip-pbmrc1.md

 - Whether a PBM Token **SHOULD** have an expiry time will be decided by the PBM Creator, the spec itself should not enforce an expiry time.
   - To align with our goals of making PBM Token a suitable construct for all kinds of business logic that could occur in the real world.
   - Should an expiry time not be needed, the expiry time can be set to infinity.

 - PBM **SHALL** adhere to the definition of “wrap” or “wrapping” to mean bounding a token in accordance with PBM business logic during its lifecycle stage.

+- PBM **MUST** incorporate both a whitelist and a blacklist of addresses as a key element of the conditions that must be satisfied prior to unwrapping the underlying Spot Token

 - PBM **SHALL** adhere to the definition of “unwrap” or “unwrapping” to mean the release of a token in accordance with the PBM business logic during its lifecycle stage.

 - A valid PBM Token **MUST** consists of an underlying Spot Token and the PBM Wrapper.
-  - The wrapping of the Spot Token can be done either upon the creation of the PBM Token or at a later date prior to its issuance.
+  - The Spot Token can be wrapped either upon the creation of the PBM Token or at a later date.

-  - A Spot Token can implement any widely accepted ERC-20 compatible ERC e.g. ERC-20, ERC-777, ERC-1363.
+  - A Spot Token can be implemented as any widely accepted ERC-20 compatible token, such as ERC-20, ERC-777, or ERC-1363.

 - PBM Wrapper **MUST** provide a mechanism for all transacting parties to verify that all necessary condition(s) have been met before allowing the PBM Token to be unwrapped.
 Refer to Auditability section for elaborations.

-- The PBM Creator **MUST** be an owner (i.e. PBM Creator) responsible for the creation and maintenance of the PBM.

-- This paper defines a base specification of what a PBM should entail.
+- This proposal defines a base specification of what a PBM should entail.
 Extensions to this base specification can be implemented as separate specifications.

 ### Auditability

-PBM Wrapper **SHOULD** provide mechanism(s) to verify that specified conditions for unwrapping a PBM is met.
-Such mechanisms could involve automated validation or asynchronous user inputs from transacting parties and/or whitelisted third parties validators.
-As the fulfilment of PBM conditions is likely to be subjected to audits, all necessary evidence to support such audits shall be documented:
+PBM Wrapper **SHOULD** provide mechanism(s) to make it easy for the public to verify the smart contract logic for unwrapping a PBM.
+Such mechanisms could then be leveraged by automated validation or asynchronous user verifications from transacting parties and/or whitelisted third parties attestations.

+As the fulfilment of PBM conditions is likely to be subjected to audits to ensure trust amongst all transacting parties, the following evidence shall be documented to support audits:

-- The interface/events emitted **SHOULD** allow a finegrained recreation of the transaction history.
+- The interface/events emitted **SHOULD** allow a fine-grained recreation of the transaction history.
 - The source code **SHOULD** be verified and formally published on a blockchain explorer.
-- Depending on the sensitivity of the information, the evidence **MAY** need to be encrypted and stored in secure, private storage locations outside of the public blockchain.

 ### Fungibility

 A PBM Wrapper **SHOULD** be able to wrap multiple types of compatible Spot Tokens.
 Spot Tokens wrapped by the same PBM wrapper may or may not be fungible to one another.
 The standard does NOT mandate how an implementation must do this.

-### A Note on Implementing Interfaces

-In order to allow the implementors of this PBM standard to have maximum flexibility in the way they structure the PBM business logic, a PBM can implement this interface in two ways:

-- directly by declaring that (`contract ContractName is InterfaceName`); or
-- indirectly by adding all functions from this interface into the contract.
-The indirect method allows the contract to implement additional interfaces.

 ### PBM token details

-A state variable consisting of all additional details required to facilitate the business logic for a particular PBM type MUST be defined.
-The compulsory fields are listed in the `struct PBMToken` (below), additional, optional state variables may be defined by later proposals.
+The ERC-1155 Multi Token Standard enables each token ID to correspond to a unique, configurable token type.
+All essential details facilitating the business or display logic for a specific PBM type **MUST** be defined for each token type.
+The mandatory fields for this purpose are outlined in the `struct PBMToken` (below).
+Future proposals may define additional, optional state variables as needed.

-An external function may be exposed to create new PBM Token as well at a later date.

 Example of token details: